stevenpawley/stacbuildr/docs/reference/get_media_type.md

 # Get Media Type for File

 Determines the appropriate MIME type for a file based on extension.
+For GeoTIFF files that exist locally, checks whether the file is a Cloud Optimized GeoTIFF and appends "; profile=cloud-optimized" if so.

 ## Usage